Protecting Chickens From Predators

 How Do You Protect Your Chickens?

 Do you have any unique methods for protecting your chickens from predators?
 Tell us in the comments below or visit Havahart® on Facebook and post your ideas and photos.
+Also, be sure to sign up for the Havahart eNewsletter to receive updates on new products and have informative articles delivered directly to your inbox.

 Looking for more guidance on setting our humane animal traps?
 Contact us online or by phone by calling 1(855) 5-HAVAHART.